Legal

 When you use the site, we automatically collect technical metadata: IP address, user agent, referrer, and timestamps.
 We use this information for security, abuse prevention, and to maintain evidence of consent required by laws such as the Telephone Consumer Protection Act (TCPA) and 10DLC messaging rules.

-Cookies and advertising identifiers
+Cookies and similar technologies

 How we use information